July 21 – 27, 2019

 About the Program

-Selected middle level and high school science, FACS and health educators will have an opportunity to be involved in a multidimensional professional development program that includes learning how to teach the Science and Our Food Supply curriculum in their own classroom; and how to provide training sessions about this program to professional colleagues in their region.
-Specific activities take place during an intensive training session in Washington, DC that begins on Sunday, July 16, and ends late Saturday afternoon, July 22.
-Participants leave Washington, DC, on Sunday, July 23.
+Selected middle level and high school science, FCS and health educators will have an opportunity to be involved in a multidimensional professional development program that includes learning how to utlize the Science and Our Food Supply curriculum in a variety of classroom settings, and providing training sessions about this program to professional colleagues in their region.
+Specific activities take place during an intensive training session in Washington, DC that begins on Sunday, July 21, and ends late Saturday afternoon, July 27.
+Participants leave Washington, DC, on Sunday, July 28.

-The FDA/NSTA Professional Development Program in Food Science is supported by the Food and Drug Administration and implemented by Graduate School USA.
+The FDA Professional Development Program in Food Science is supported by the Food and Drug Administration and implemented by Graduate School USA.

-The FDA/NSTA Professional Development Program in Food Science includes:
+The FDA Professional Development Program in Food Science includes:

-This is a one-week training program for middle-level and high school science, FACS and health educators.
-Travel, lodging and meal expenses will be provided.
+This is a one-week training program for middle-level and high school science, FCS and health educators.
+Air travel, lodging and meal expenses will be provided.
 The agenda includes:

 - Content updates by food science experts